-The bill amends Section 15-16-611 of the Montana Code Annotated to establish a deadline for taxpayers to file claims for property tax relief following a natural disaster.
-Specifically, it introduces a new requirement that taxpayers must file their claims for adjustments to taxable value within a specified number of years from the date of the property destruction caused by the natural disaster.
-This addition aims to streamline the process and ensure timely claims for tax relief.
+The bill amends Section 15-16-611 of the Montana Code Annotated to establish a deadline for taxpayers to file claims for property tax relief due to destruction caused by natural disasters.
+Specifically, it introduces a new requirement that taxpayers must file their claims within a specified number of years from the date of the property destruction.
+This addition aims to streamline the process for tax adjustments related to properties affected by events such as fires, floods, earthquakes, or wind.

 HB0089_1(1): 15-16-611